 Espresso Swirl Cookies

-- 15 oz all purpose flour 3 cups
+- 15 oz all purpose flour, by weight (3 cups, if measuring)

 - 1.5 tsp baking powder